CodeSpaceHQ/MENGEL/CONTRIBUTING.md

 ## Pull Request Process

 1. Update the appropriate documentation with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 2. Increase the version numbers in any examples files and the relevant documentation to the new version that this Pull Request would represent.
 We do not currently use a versioning scheme, that will be fixed eventually.
 3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Issue Labels
+If you are a contributor to this repository it is your responsibility to make sure all issues are properly labeled.

 ## Code of Conduct